Customize the PodSpec Definition

 deploymentModel: knative (1)

-After changing the deployment model to knative, the SonataFlow instance will be deployed as a Knative Serving Service.
+After enabling this option, the workflow will be deployed as a Knative Service.

 Customization Exceptions